-The next theorem determines a class of multipliers which are invertible and whose inverses can be written as in (\ref{invmrb}).
-While Theorems \ref{ff} and \ref{ff2} assume that the multiplier is invertible, in Theorem \ref{mi2} we investigate the invertibility of multipliers - we give sufficient conditions for invertibility and sufficient conditions for non-invertibility of multipliers.
+The next proposition determines a class of multipliers which are invertible and whose inverses can be written as in Equation (\ref{invmrb}).
+While in Theorem \ref{ff} it is assumed that the frame multiplier is invertible, in Proposition \ref{mi2} we investigate the invertibility of frame multipliers - we give sufficient conditions for invertibility and sufficient conditions for non-invertibility.
 For the rest of the section the letter $c$ means a non-zero constant.